 - 1 cup confectioner erythritol

-- Juice of 1 lemon (more or less, until you get the desired consistency)
+- 1 lemon Juiced, more or less, until you get the desired consistency

 For the Muffins

 - Heat your oven to 350°F and fill a 12-well muffin tin with liners.

 - In a large bowl, melt the butter, coconut oil, and soften your cream cheese in the microwave for about 30-40 seconds.

 - Once melted/softened, beat the butter, coconut oil, and cream cheese with an electric mixer.